 Unlike other fulfillment providers that have unexpected hidden fees, ShipHero offers a simple and transparent pricing model.
 Our single flat rate covers the entire order fulfillment process for the lower 48 states.
 We don’t lock you into lengthy contracts like other companies, either.

 The Final Word

-The success of your online business hinges on customer satisfaction.
-If customers are satisfied with your products, order fulfillment process, and customer service, they’re more likely to recommend your company to others and to become repeat customers themselves.
+Customer satisfaction is essential to the success of your online business.
+If customers like your products and experience a smooth order fulfillment process, they’re much more likely to recommend your business to others and become regulars themselves.

 As an online business owner, you’re responsible for selling high-quality products that cater to your customer base’s needs.
 However, you can’t focus on that if you still have to process orders yourself.
 Outsourcing the order fulfillment process to a third-party logistics provider means you don’t have to spend hours a day dealing with customer orders and have more time to develop your business instead.